Leaders in Medical Malpractice

 - Loss of companionship and support (for a victim’s family)

-At Edwards Kirby, we consult with top-flight experts (including medical and financial experts) to help clients determine their prognoses, future medical needs, and calculations of what compensation should include.
+At Edwards Kirby, we consult with top-flight experts (including medical and financial experts) to help clients determine their prognoses, future medical needs, and calculations of what compensation they may be due.

 Medical Malpractice Examples